LONG READ: Who is Sergei Pugachev? the oligarch that accused Abramovich of buying Chelsea on Putin's orders

 However, Sergey Radchenko, a professor at Cardiff University, also accused Belton on Twitter of making use of one-source anonymous sources (all scrupulously footnoted) that undermines the authority of the book.

 In the welter of claims and counter-claims published by “insiders” it becomes pretty easy to construct any theory you want.
-The point is illustrated by the Mirror’s splash on the bombs under Pugachev’s car that turned out to be nothing – but a fact that was never acknowledged by the paper, although Belton does include it in the epilogue of her book.
+The point is illustrated by the Mirror’s splash on the bombs under Pugachev’s car that turned out to be nothing – but a fact that was never acknowledged by the paper.

 Another example is The Guardian journalist Luke Harding’s book “Collusion” claiming that US President Donald Trump was colluding with the Kremlin: a claim that was also eventually debunked by the Mueller report.